-Thanks to ongoing adherence to our safety protocols by our community, risk of transmission on the MIT campus remains low.
-This past week’s positive cases represent 0.33% of all COVID-19 tests conducted at MIT between 03/20/2021 and 03/27/2021.
-For comparison, the current seven-day percentage average for positive tests is 2.37% in Massachusetts and the current 14-day average for positive tests is 0.43% in Cambridge.
+Thanks to the MIT community’s ongoing adherence to our safety protocols, risk of transmission on the MIT campus remains low.
+This past week’s positive cases represent 0.04% of all COVID-19 tests conducted at MIT between 10/03/2021 and 10/09/2021.
+For comparison, the current seven-day percentage average for positive tests is 2.01% in Massachusetts and the current 14-day average for positive tests is 0.28% in Cambridge.

-Based on this past week’s new cases, MIT Medical’s contact tracing has identified 64 close contacts within the MIT community.
-These close contacts have been contacted by MIT Medical, and advised to quarantine.
+MIT Medical has worked with each positive case to identify any close contacts.
 Close contacts are defined as individuals who spent more than 15 minutes cumulatively within six feet of a person who tested positive for COVID-19, from two days before illness onset or, for asymptomatic people, two days prior to positive COVID-19 test.
 All unvaccinated close contacts have been advised to quarantine by MIT Medical.